BruceEckel/ThinkingInPython/Markdown/21_Factory.md

     for i in shapeNameGen(7)

 looks like there's an initialization taking place.
-This is where a generator is a bit strange - when you call a function that contains a `yield` statement (`yield` is a new keyword that determines that a function is a generator), that function actually returns a generator object that has an iterator.
+This is where a generator is a bit strange---when you call a function that contains a `yield` statement (`yield` is a new keyword that determines that a function is a generator), that function actually returns a generator object that has an iterator.
 This iterator is implicitly used in the